Historical NFIP Claims Information and Trends

 - Changing weather patterns can impact flooding vulnerability of your property.

 This data applies to flood insurance claims paid by the NFIP; it does not contain information on flood damage that was not covered by insurance or that was covered by private insurance.
+Some older claims data may not have been assigned correctly to a State or County.

 Dollar amount of claims paid by NFIP